GOAL 17: Strengthen the means of implementation and revitalize the Global Partnership for Sustainable Development.

 17.17 Encourage and promote effective public, public-private and civil society partnerships, building on the experience and resourcing strategies of partnerships.

-- Indicator 17.17.1 Amount of United States dollars committed to public-private and civil society partnerships
+- Indicator 17.17.1 Amount of United States dollars committed to public-private partnerships for infrastructure

 Data, monitoring and accountability